-To address CMHPSM Priority Area 2, we worked to provide an interactive presentation for community members, parents and their youth, the Reality Tour.
-The Reality Tour is a community- based drug prevention system designed as a single event to engage parents.
-The tour usually has live actors portray the realities and possible consequences of substance use.
-In order to accommodate the virtual format, we were fortunate that our community came together to help us make an award-winning video that replaced the dramatic scenes The tour educates parent & child together so that parent and child on the same page about drugs.
-The
+To address CMHPSM Priority Area 2, we worked to provide an interactive presentation called Reality Tour® for community members, parents, and their youth.
+The Reality Tour® is a community-based drug prevention system designed as a single event to engage parents.
+In the past, the tour has included live actors to portray the realities and possible consequences of substance use.
+While we have been able to utilize the virtual format, this summer we were able to transition back to in-person experiences.
+We continued to use the award-winning video that replaced the dramatic scenes.
+The tour is a parent-and-child experience meant to be shared so that parent and child are on the same page about drugs.
+The Reality Tour teaches about the risk of prescription drugs, as well as the peer